Programming-Training-And-Practice/tcp-main-information/README.md

 ## Pros.
+* Acknowledgment.
+* Guaranteed delivery.
+* Connection based.
+* Congestion control.
+* Ordered packets.

 ## Cons.
+* Large packets.
+* More bandwidth
+* Slower that UDP.
+* Stateful.
+* Server memory (DOS).

-* The tcp protocol is not used in all browsers.
+* The tcp protocol is not used in all browsers.???????